ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 ## Next steps
 {: #starter-next-steps}

 Download your app for local development where you can easily build, test, and deploy by using the {{site.data.keyword.cloud}} CLI.
-This is useful for debugging issues, and adding features or services, and when you are ready, you can re-deploy your app to the cloud.
+This is useful for debugging issues, and adding features or services, and when you are ready, you can redeploy your app to the cloud.

 To work with the code locally, click the Actions icon ![More Actions icon](../../icons/actions-icon-vertical.svg), and then select **Run locally**.